chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 # Trust Fund account on Ethereum

-Unlike legacy finance systems where you need to rely on a well-established third party, you can build your own financial instrument on Ethereum.
+Unlike with legacy finance systems where you need to rely on a well-established third party, you can build your own financial instrument on Ethereum.

 The objective of this tutorial is to show how easy it is to build and run your own instance of a simple decentralized finance example, or DeFi.